ValveSoftware/Proton/README.md

 You can use this shared folder to move your Proton build out of the VM, or as one way to copy files into the VM.

-If you do not wish to use Vagrant, you can reference Vagrantfile and `vagrant-user-setup.sh` for the list of dependencies and instructions on how to set up your own machine or another VM of your choosing.

 When you are done with the VM, you can shut it down from the host machine:

         vagrant halt

 Please read the Vagrant documentation for more information about how to use Vagrant VMs.

+If you do not wish to use Vagrant, you can read through both Vagrantfile and `vagrant-user-setup.sh` for the list of dependencies and instructions on how to set up your own machine or another VM of your choosing.
+It is aimed at Debian 9, but you should be able to adapt them for other distributions.

 ---
 Alternative: Building without the Steam Runtime